 Proceed mindfully – Act with a sense of heightened awareness as you continue about your day.

-The S.T.O.P. skill can be used during times of crisis, as well as during times of slight perturbance.
+The S.T.O.P. dialectical behavioral therapy skill can be used during times of crisis, as well as during times of slight perturbance.
 This skill may be especially useful for those of you who are new to mindfulness meditation and would like a more structured, step-by-step way to enter into the present moment when stress arises.
 Assuredly, the more you practice using each letter of this acronym, the quicker you will be at disarming panic attacks, as well as thwarting further psychological suffering.

 If you haven’t already noticed it by now, many of the techniques I’ve been describing throughout this text can and should be used simultaneously.
 I implore you to practice the coping skills I’ve been describing as often as you can.
 Practice these skills ad nauseam.
 Practice them until they become second nature.

 To home in on your ability to successfully use these techniques when it matters most – that is, in times of intense anxiety – it is very important that you learn these skills by themselves first so you can have your full undivided attention put toward learning them.
-Then, once you have acquired a certain degree of adeptness with exposure therapy, mindfulness meditation, and DBT, you can then use two or all three of these techniques together insofar as it is practical and productive to do so.
+Then, once you have acquired a certain degree of adeptness with exposure therapy, mindfulness meditation, and dialectical behavior therapy, you can then use two or all three of these techniques together insofar as it is practical and productive to do so.

 Obviously, if you were in real danger, such as if a bear was attacking you, it would be counterproductive in that moment to try and remain mindful and calm so to increase your equanimity and reduce your mental suffering.
 In times such as this, as well as in many other situations where there is a real threat, you will want to use your anxiety as a tool to help save your life or to help protect you from harm.